Embodied energy: EROEI

-Given an EROEI amounting to eight e.g., a seventh of the final energy corresponds to the embodied energy.
+Given an EROEI of eight, for example, a seventh of the final energy corresponds to the embodied energy.

-Not only that, for really obtaining overall embodied energy, embodied energy due to the construction and maintenance of power plants should be taken into account, too.
+Not only that, but embodied energy due to the construction and maintenance of power plants should also be taken into account to really obtain overall embodied energy.
 Here, figures are badly needed.

 Electricity

 In the BP Statistical Review of World Energy June 2018, toe are converted into kWh "on the basis of thermal equivalence assuming 38% conversion efficiency in a modern thermal power station".

 In France, by convention, the ratio between primary energy and final energy in electricity amounts to 2.58, corresponding to an efficiency of 38.8%.

 In Germany, on the contrary, because of the swift development of the renewable energies, the ratio between primary energy and final energy in electricity amounts to only 1.8, corresponding to an efficiency of 55.5%.

 According to EcoPassenger, overall electricity efficiency would amount to 34% in the UK, 36% in Germany and 29% in France.